-- Competitors may be a range of emerging, emerged and established local, interstate or international architects or firms. - Where a Competitor includes an international firm, this must be in partnership with a local firm.
+- A minimum of five (5) competitors will be invited to particulate in each design competition. - Competitors may be a range of emerging, emerged and established local, interstate or international architects or firms. - Where a Competitor includes an international firm, this must be in partnership with a local firm.
 No more than 50% can include international firms as the principal/lead. - A Competitor will either be a person, corporation or firm registered as an architect in accordance with the NSW Architects Act 2003, or, in the case of interstate or overseas competitors, eligible for registration with their equivalent association.

-3.5 Establishment of competition Jury
+3.4 Establishment of competition Jury

-The competition jury is to comprise a total of six (6) jury members.
+The competition jury is to comprise a minimum of four (4) and a maximum of six (6) jury members.
 The jury will be appointed by the proponent and is comprised of:

-- Half the members nominated by the Consent Authority, who have no pecuniary interests in the development proposal or involvement in approval processes; and - Half the members nominated by the proponent. - Jury members are to: - Represent the public interest; - Be appropriate to the type of development proposed; - Include only persons who have expertise and experience in the, design and construction professions and industry; and - Include a majority of registered architects with urban design expertise.
+- Half the members nominated by the Consent Authority (with the local authority to nominate up to 2 members), who have no pecuniary interests in the development proposal or involvement in approval processes; and - Half the members nominated by the proponent. - Jury members are to: - Represent the public interest; - Be appropriate to the type of development proposed; - Include only persons who have expertise and experience in the, design and construction professions and industry; and - Include a majority of registered architects with urban design expertise.